CCurl/cccForth/README.md

 - Many primitives (core words) are built into the compiler, and are not included in the dictionary.
 - These primitves ARE NOT case sensitive (DUP = dup = Dup).
 - User-defined words ARE case sensitive.
-- The dictionary is intersparsed with the CODE; it is not separated.
+- The dictionary is separated from the CODE.
-- A dictionary entry looks like this: (offset,flags,name,null terminator,implementation).
+- A dictionary entry looks like this: (xt,flags,word-len,word,null terminator).
-- It has only 4 additional bytes of overhead (in addition to the name).
+- The maximum length of a word is configurable. (#define NAME_LEN xx)
+- The number of available dictionary entries is configurable. (#define DICT_SZ xxx)
 - To save space, code addresses are 2 bytes, so code space is limited to 16 bits (64kb).
 - All CODE addresses are offsets into the CODE space, not absolute addresses.
-- HERE and LAST are also offsets into the CODE space, not absolute addresses.
+- HERE is also an offset into the CODE space, not an absolute address.
 - The VARIABLE space is separated from the CODE space, and can be larger than 64kb.
 - VHERE is a 32-bit offset to the first available byte in he VARIABLE space.
 - There are 10 temporary words (T0..T9) that can be re-defined without any dictionary overhead.